aleyan/ascii-side-of-the-moon/README.md

 `ascii-side-of-the-moon` is a small library that prints an ascii representation of the moon on a given date.

+For a given date it returns a 27 row by 58 column string.

 ## Example

 ```js